Sivannarayana12/project/README.md

 # Azure Application Insights:
 **User Interaction Insights:**
-Analyzes consumer behaviors, providing distinctive facts on trips and characteristic recognition.
+Analyzes consumer behaviors, providing distinctive facts on trips and characteristic recognition

 **Diagnostics Precision:**
 Traces requests comprehensively, facilitating quick identity and determination of issues at each frontend and backend degrees.